 When do I sign up for housing?

 The sign up period for housing will be posted in January.
+All upper class housing is contingent on a student registering for Fall courses.
 Following is a general schedule:

 How do I sign up for housing?